European Spatial Research and Policy

 - Explanatory footnotes in the text should be numbered consecutively throughout the paper and be included on a separate sheet at the end of the text.
 Any acknowledgements should appear at the end of the text.

 Note: All submitted articles undergo a process of blind peer review.
 Books for review can be addressed to the Editors.

-All scientific articles undergo a process of blind peer review (authors and reviewers do not know their identities).
+All scientific articles undergo a process of double blind peer review (authors and reviewers do not know their identities).
 Contributions are reviewed by at least two independent reviewers from outside the unit (department) to which the author of the article is affiliated (at least one reviewer should be affiliated to a foreign institution).
 The review is prepared in written form and is concluded by a clear conclusion whether the article may be published in the journal or should be rejected.
 The review form is published on the journal website.